shalommmitz/localstack_cdk_python__template/README.md

 ## Lambda update process

-  It is assumed that you will spend most of your time itterating on the lambda function(s).
+  It is assumed that you will spend most of your time iterating on the lambda function(s).
   And this is where this setup shines: since everything is local, this process is much quicker then when using the 'real' AWS.

   The procedure is:

-  - Perfome the procedure "Running everything" above
+  - Perform the procedure "Running everything" above
   - Run: `debug_lambda`
     This script will let you edit the lambda function, then deploy the modified lambda, then run the `test` script.
     How neat is this ?